top of page

 What Guests Say

-Reviewers consistently praise the food and service.
-On OpenTable Sorellina holds a rating of 4.9 (over 5,000 reviews) and average price range listed as $31-$50.
-OpenTable TripAdvisor reviewers highlight the attentive, professional service and some “best meals” of their Boston visits.
-Tripadvisor Some caveats: a few mention that pricing is high, portions may feel smaller than casual trattorias, and quieter tables may be harder to find on busy nights.
-Tripadvisor Common themes: “hands-down pasta craft,” “wine list depth,” “ideal for special nights,” “dress for an occasion.”
-Yelp also ranked it among the top romantic restaurants in the U.S., #10 on a list for 2024.
-Boston 25 News
+Some caveats do arise: a few mention that pricing is high, portions may feel smaller than casual trattorias, and quieter tables can be harder to find on busy nights.
+Common themes in reviews include “hands-down pasta craft,” “depth of the wine list,” and “ideal for special nights.”
+Yelp also ranked Sorellina among the top romantic restaurants in the U.S., placing it at #10 for 2024.

 Value & Audience Fit

-Sorellina fits best for diners seeking an elevated Italian-Mediterranean experience, not fast food, not casual pizza night, but thoughtful cuisine, ambiance, and wine.
-Ideal occasions: date nights, anniversaries, business dinners, out-of-town guests wanting “that Boston meal.”
-The price tag reflects quality: mains often $35-$70+, pastas and starters upwards of $20-$30.
-(OpenTable data shows mains e.g. $48 for salmon, $70 for veal chop).
-OpenTable The value lies in craft, service, ingredient integrity, atmosphere.
-If you’re seeking bargain pasta, there are simpler spots.
-But if you’re after something that feels special, Sorellina delivers.
+Sorellina is best suited for diners seeking an elevated Italian-Mediterranean experience.
+This is not fast food or a casual pizza night; it’s thoughtful cuisine, ambiance, and wine.
+Ideal occasions include date nights, anniversaries, business dinners, and out-of-town guests wanting “that Boston meal.”
+The price tag reflects quality, with mains often ranging from $35 to $70 and pastas and starters upwards of $20 to $30.

 Recognition & Accolades

-Sorellina’s reputation is strong: listed as a “Top 10 romantic restaurant in the U.S.” by Yelp in 2024.
-Boston 25 News Featured in Boston dining guides and restaurant review round-ups, noted for its handmade pasta, wine list, and ambience.
+Sorellina’s reputation is strong, listed as a “Top 10 romantic restaurant in the U.S.” by Yelp in 2024.
+It has been featured in Boston dining guides and restaurant review round-ups, noted for its handmade pasta, wine list, and inviting ambiance.
 The Columbus Hospitality Group underscores its private-dining capabilities and design credentials.
-Columbus Hospitality Group | Boston, MA+1 The sheer number of high-rating reviews, plus consistent guest feedback, indicate reliable quality.
+The sheer number of high-rating reviews, along with consistent guest feedback, indicates reliable quality.

 Why It Belongs on the Pasta Trail

 For the Pasta Tribe, Sorellina represents excellence in pasta craft, regional Italian inspiration, and communal culinary experience.
-This is not about quick bowls and casual bites, it’s about the feeling of being together, of food that’s thought through, of hospitality that wraps around you.
-It aligns with Pesto Pasteria’s mission: bringing people together through the joy of pasta.
-The handmade pastas, the regional attention, the shared experience, every plate and every service moment contribute to connection.
-Visit Sorellina for more than dinner; visit for a moment of community, craft, and cuisine.
+This is not about quick bowls and casual bites; it’s about the feeling of being together, of food that’s thoughtfully prepared, and of hospitality that wraps around you.
+It aligns beautifully with Pesto Pasteria’s mission: bringing people together through the joy of pasta.

 Plan Your Visit